rahul-sharmaa/rahul-sharmaa.github.io/_pages/about.md

 profile:
   align: right
   image: rahul.png
-news: false  # includes a list of news items
+  news: True  # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---